 WOHD is promoting the fact that:

-- Oral health is much more than a nice smile
+- Oral health is so much more than a nice smile

 - Oral diseases can impact every aspect of life, from personal relationships and self-confidence to school, work, and even to enjoying food